krootee/Ghost/README.md

 ### Teensy 3.1/3.2 (external)

 Uses a standard Teensy 3.2 board from pjrc.com.
-In later versions I'm planning on incorporating a custom Teensy directly into my PCB.
+In later versions I'm planning on incorporating a custom Teensy directly into the PCB.

 ### HM-11 bluetooth